srikanth245110/Jenkins/JenkinsSetup.md

         Jenkins user and group: jenkins (see the details in  /etc/default/jenkins) location of the jenkins war file: /usr/share/jenkins/jenkins.war PIDFILE=/var/run/jenkins/jenkins.pid
+        If jenkins loaded successfully it will generate: /etc/rc.d/init.d/jenkins

     Launch the URL in any browser: http://<public-ip-address>:8080